T-1.II Revelation, Time and Miracles

 Expanded

-Revelations are indirectly inspired by me because I am close to the Holy Spirit, and alert to the revelation-readiness of my brothers. ²I can thus bring down to them [my brothers] more than they [my brothers] can draw down to themselves [my-brothers’-selves]. ³The Holy Spirit mediates higher to lower communication, keeping the direct channel from God to you open for revelation. ⁴Revelation is not reciprocal. ⁵It [revelation] proceeds from God to you, but [revelation does] not [proceed] from you to God.
+5. Revelations are indirectly inspired by me because I am close to the Holy Spirit, and alert to the revelation-readiness of my brothers. ²I can thus bring down to them [my brothers] more than they [my brothers] can draw down to themselves [my-brothers’-selves]. ³The Holy Spirit mediates higher to lower communication, keeping the direct channel from God to you open for revelation. ⁴Revelation is not reciprocal. ⁵It [revelation] proceeds from God to you, but not from you to God.

 6. The miracle minimizes the need for time. ²In the longitudinal or horizontal plane the recognition of the equality of the members of the Sonship appears to involve almost endless time. ³However, the miracle entails a sudden shift from horizontal to vertical perception. ⁴This introduces an interval from which the giver and receiver both emerge farther along in time than they would otherwise have been. ⁵The miracle thus has the unique property of abolishing time to the extent that it renders the interval of time it spans unnecessary. ⁶There is no relationship between the time a miracle takes and the time it covers. ⁷The miracle substitutes for learning that might have taken thousands of years. ⁸It does so by the underlying recognition of perfect equality of giver and receiver on which the miracle rests. ⁹The miracle shortens time by collapsing it, thus eliminating certain intervals within it. ¹⁰It does this, however, within the larger temporal sequence.